 Congress has given the Red Cross the responsibility for establishing and operating shelters after disasters.
-It is important to note, however, that although the Red Cross has listings of designated sites for shelters, some of them might not be useable.
-After an earthquake, inspections by building officials are necessary to ensure the buildings are safe for use as a shelter.
+It is important to note, however, that although the Red Cross has listings of designated sites for shelters, all of them might not be useable.
+After an earthquake, building inspections are necessary to ensure the structural integrity of each site prior to use.
 This process could take up to 72 hours.
 Once potential sites are selected by the Red Cross, communities will be notified through the media.
-Before the next earthquake, your shelter leader should meet with representatives from your local Office of Emergency Services and Red Cross chapter to discuss policies.
-For example, with the exception of seeing eye dogs, animals are prohibited from Red Cross shelters.
+Before the next emergency, your shelter coordinator should meet with your local emergency agency and Red Cross chapter.

-What to Expect at a Red Cross Shelter
+What to Expect at an ARC Shelter

-The Red Cross provides mass shelter for disaster victims in facilities such as schools, churches, and auditoriums.
-Resources provided at Red Cross shelters include:
+The Red Cross provides mass shelter for disaster victims in such facilities as schools, churches and auditoriums.
+Resources provided by the Red Cross include:

 Meals

-- □ Physical and mental health services
+Physical and mental health services

-- Information
+Information

-- Personal hygiene items
+Personal hygiene items

-- Bottled water
+Bottled water

-Persons deciding to stay at a Red Cross shelter should be prepared to bring bedding, personal medications and other special needs items with them.
+Persons deciding to stay at a Red Cross shelter should be prepared to bring bedding, personal medications and other special needs items.